StevenRice99/COMP-4730-Project-1/readme.md

    3. -b, --batch - Training and testing batch size.
 Defaults to 64.
    4. -l, --load - Load the model with the given name and test it.
    5. -c, --count - Count image labels in the MNIST dataset.
+   6. -a, --attempts - The amount of times to try the training.
+Default to 1.
-   6. --min - Minimum rescaling size of training data.
+   7. --min - Minimum rescaling size of training data.
 Defaults to 0.
-   7. --max - Maximum rescaling size of training data.
+   8. --max - Maximum rescaling size of training data.
 Defaults to 0.
-   8. -r, --rot - Maximum rotation of training data.
+   9. -r, --rot - Maximum rotation of training data.
 Defaults to 0.
 6. Once done, the model:
    1. Will be saved with the name as it given in the "Models" folder.
    2. Architecture will be saved as a graph in the "Graphs" folder.